The Complete Guide to Staying Overnight at a Japanese Manga Cafe

 How Do You Find Manga Cafes?

-1. Open Google Maps.
+- Open Google Maps.

-2. Zoom into the area where you want to stay.
+- Zoom into the area where you want to stay.

-3. Search for Kaikatsu Club.
+- Search for Kaikatsu Club.

-• If you want to stay at a cheaper local manga cafe, search “internet cafe.”
+If you want to stay at a cheaper local manga cafe, search “internet cafe.”
 I generally only stay at local manga cafes if there are no Kaikatsu Clubs in the area, which is rare.
 I have found that Kaikatsu Clubs are cleaner and have better amenities than local cafes.

-1. Stay at the Kaikatsu Club, which fits your itinerary best.
+- Stay at the Kaikatsu Club, which fits your itinerary best.

 How Do You Check Into a Manga Cafe?

-The first time you visit a manga cafe is a little complicated.
+The first time you visit a manga cafe is somewhat complicated.
 You will have to follow a similar process as checking into a hotel.
 You will present an identification and usually need to write down your contact information.
 Once you are registered in their system, you will receive a card that can be used each time you come into that cafe.

 At Kaikatsu Club, once you have this card, you can get into any of the hundreds of locations across Japan.
 If you are staying at a local internet cafe, you will have to register each time you visit one since they are not connected to a large network.

 You might need to write your name in Katakana to register to stay at a manga cafe.
 Katakana is the Japanese writing system for writing foreign loan words.
-Just use this Katakana name converter site
+Just use this Katakana name converter site.

 Do I Need to Speak Japanese to Stay at a Manga Cafe in Japan?

 You don’t need to speak Japanese to stay at a manga cafe, but you do need access to a good translation app.
-You can normally expect Japanese staff to speak English at hostels and hotels because they have many foreign customers.
+You can normally expect Japanese staff to speak English at hostels and hotels because they have many foreign customers, but this is not usually the case at manga cafes.

-This is not usually the case at manga cafes.
 Since few clients are foreign visitors, you should not expect the staff to speak English fluently.
 You can normally get by without much Japanese after registering during your first stay.

 At many Kaikatsu Club locations, you check in on a computer monitor, and there is an English language option.
 If there is not a computer check-in, go to the front desk.
 On the front desk, they will have a menu with the prices.
 Just point to the package you want and say, “Kore wa, onegaishimasu,” which just means, “This one, please.”